-For while we may assume external capital is readily available at the right price, internal cash flow and owners' other sources of finance remain for many businesses the principal sources of investment and working capital.
+For while we may assume external capital is readily available at the right price, internal cash flow and owners' other sources of finance remain for many businesses the principal sources of investment and

+...
+South Australia competitive in manufacturing ... working capital.
 This is particularly the case for smaller and medium sized enterprises that now likely form much of the base of South Australian manufacturing as most of the traditional big manufacturing employers have downsized or departed.